Language-Guided Invariance Probing of Vision-Language Models: Introduction

-A comparative study of nine VLMs reveals a sharp split in this LGIP space.
-CLIP and large OpenCLIP models, and in particular EVA02-CLIP, trace a favorable frontier: they show low paraphrase-induced variance while consistently down-weighting flipped captions across object, color and count edits.
-In contrast, SigLIP-family models, which are a SOTA for zero-shot classification, show much \emph{higher invariance error} and often assign higher similarity to flipped captions than to the original human descriptions, especially for attribute-level changes.
-These limitations remain largely invisible under standard zero-shot benchmarks, yet they are critical for applications that rely on prompts, captions or instructions with diverse but semantically equivalent phrasing.
+Across nine popular VLMs, LGIP reveals a clear separation that is not apparent in conventional zero-shot benchmarks.
+CLIP-family and large OpenCLIP models, particularly EVA02-CLIP, combine low paraphrase-induced variation with consistent rejection of attribute-flipped captions.
+In contrast, SigLIP-family models often exhibit substantially higher invariance error and can prefer flipped captions over human descriptions for attribute-level edits, despite strong zero-shot performance.
+These behaviors directly impact applications that depend on diverse prompts, captions, or instructions that are semantically equivalent but stylistically varied.

-LGIP is intentionally lightweight.
-It uses only existing caption corpora and rule-based perturbations, requires no access to model internals and applies uniformly across architectures and training recipes.
-Despite this simplicity, it exposes systematic, model-specific weaknesses in linguistic invariance and semantic grounding.
+LGIP is model-agnostic and easy to deploy: it uses existing caption corpora and rule-based perturbations, requires no access to model internals, and applies uniformly across architectures and training recipes.
+Despite its simplicity, it exposes systematic, model-specific weaknesses in linguistic robustness and semantic grounding.

-Our contributions are threefold: \begin{itemize} \item We propose \textbf{Language-Guided Invariance Probing} (LGIP), a benchmark and pipeline to evaluate VLM robustness to meaning-preserving paraphrases and meaning-changing semantic flips in image–text similarity space. \item We apply LGIP to MS-COCO, generating paraphrases and attribute-based flips (object, color and count) automatically, and define simple metrics that disentangle invariance error from semantic sensitivity and positive rate. \item We provide an empirical analysis of nine popular VLMs, showing that EVA02-CLIP and large OpenCLIP variants achieve a favorable invariance–sensitivity trade-off, while SigLIP-family models shows attribute-level failures that \emph{standard benchmarks do not capture.} \end{itemize}
+Our contributions are threefold: \begin{itemize} \item We introduce \textbf{Language-Guided Invariance Probing} (LGIP), a diagnostic benchmark for VLM robustness to meaning-preserving paraphrases and meaning-changing semantic flips in image--text similarity space. \item We apply LGIP on MS~COCO by generating paraphrases and attribute-targeted flips (object, color, count), and define metrics that disentangle invariance error from semantic sensitivity and positive rate. \item We analyze nine widely used VLMs and show that EVA02-CLIP and large OpenCLIP variants achieve a favorable invariance--sensitivity trade-off, while SigLIP-family models exhibit attribute-level failures that standard benchmarks do not capture. \end{itemize}